 Quick guide for creating a new SLA policy:

-- Go to the Admin > SLA policies.
+- Navigate to the Admin > General Settings > SLA policies.

 - Choose New SLA policy.